 All cleaned up.
 And if you think they are going to taste sour because of the apple cider vinegar, I can tell you they aren’t.

 I used mixture of tea leaves to smoke the yolks.
 Some people use wood chips.
 I didn’t have wood chips, and so I just use tea leaves.
+Grate this over pasta or anything you usually will add cheese, and I believe you will like it.

 - 1 cup of sea salt